trisfaizal/Marketing-Site/_customers/engine_yard.md

     alt: Dies Blog
 features:
   - name: GitHub Syncing
     description: "Developers work on the site on their local machine.
 Marketers update in CloudCannon.
-Everything is kept in sync through GitHub.
+Everything stays in sync through GitHub.

     All content/file changes are version controlled and can be rolled back at any time."